 Call your insurance company – Similar to the police, be ready to describe the circumstances and provide the police report.
 Depending on your policy the insurance company may cover a rental car.
 Beyond that, there’s not much they can do to help while you are on the road.

-Be vigilant – While stolen motorcycles often go straight to the chop shop, sometimes they wind up on Craigslist for a quick sale.
+Be vigilant – While stolen motorcycles often go straight to the chop shop, sometimes they wind up on sites like Craigslist for a quick sale.
 It doesn’t hurt to check online listings for a few weeks.

-Take Smart Precautions
+Smart and Practical Security Precautions

 There’s no getting around the emotional toll and inconvenience of having your motorcycle stolen.
 It’s bad enough to lose a bike near home, but orders of magnitude worse when it happens on a ride.